-This one seems counter-intuitive.
-We design websites, of course!
 Sure.
-But most web design agencies also offer digital marketing and branding services.
+But many web design agencies or freelancers also offer digital marketing services.
 Things like paid social ads, SEO optimization, content marketing, PPC management, logo design, video production –the list goes on and on.

 That’s because when you take a step back, your website is really just one piece of your entire digital marketing strategy.
-It probably just doesn’t seem that way since its the most visible one and has a unique role.
+It probably just doesn’t seem that way since its the most visible digital asset and has a unique role.

 But trust us, it is.
 Your website should be at the nexus of all your digital marketing efforts.
 It's how you generate leads through your website and ultimately increase your revenues.
 So it would make sense that the same people that craft your website also craft your entire digital marketing strategy.

-2. What does your process look like?
+2. What Does Your Web Design Process look like?

-If you're done with the call without knowing this, it just means you didn’t get enough out of your web design consultation.
+If you're done with the call without knowing this, it just means you didn’t get enough out of your consultation.
 You want your web designer or developer to have a professional process in place.
 This process should be well-reasoned, efficient and be centered around you.
-When evaluating their process, make sure they are able to not just explain what they are doing, but why they are doing it.
+When evaluating their website project process, make sure they are able to not just explain what they are doing, but why they are doing it.

 Anyone can create a process.
 But it takes a true professional to actually put together an efficient process that increases the success of projects.
 The mark of an effective web design process is one with an efficient workflow that regularly requests and implement client feedback.
 So, how do you know if the web designer you're talking to has this kind of a process?